-Benlli Gawr, which translates simply as Benlli the Giant, is a semi-mythical figure from dark time after the end of the Roman occupation in the 5th century.
+Benlli Gawr, which translates simply as Benlli the Giant, is a semi-mythical figure from the dark time after the end of the Roman occupation in the 5th century.
 He was believed to be a tyrant based within the hillfort that has taken his name, Moel Fenlli.
-He was known for his viciousness, his contempt the rule of law, and his delight in the killing of Christians.
+He was known for his viciousness, his contempt of the rule of law, and his delight in the killing of Christians.

 From Moel Fenlli, his lawless band of thoroughly bad sorts would roam the Vale of Clwyd, killing and stealing whatever they could, from whoever they found, and leaving a trail of death behind them.
 They took particular pleasure in torturing the Christian missionaries they found travelling through the Vale, before killing them and leaving their bodies for the beasts.

 St Garmon, whose life in North East Wales can be seen in a variety of place names, and who is mentioned prominently on Eliseg’s Pillar, had gathered Christian forces and beaten what was believed to be a huge army of pagans, whether Picts or Saxons is still debated.
 Benlli had sided with the pagans, more from a desire to kill Christians than for any political gain.
 The battle, for ever since called the, ‘Alleluia Battle’ was fought in a field now called, Maes Garmon.
 It was a rather one sided affair, and actually could not really be said to be a battle at all, since very little fighting took place.

 Garmon’s forces, seeing the pagan army approaching from a distance, hid until the enemy was upon them.
 At the last possible moment before discovery by the enemy, Garmon rose and cried, ‘Alleluia!’
 As one, his forces rose from their hiding places and repeated the deafening cry of, ‘Alleluia!’
 Terrified, the pagan forces were routed.